AndriiAm/fitness-online/README.md

 ## What I Learned

 - **BEM methodology:** During the development of this project I realized the true strentgh of BEM.
 Most of blocks on this page have the same structure, so I created a single block structure using BEM and applied modifiers to handle color variations.
+This approach significantly sped up the development.